Chinese Language Martial Arts Books

 This series has an introductory calligraphic introduction by Yang Zhao Ting, the former president of the National Chinese WuShu Association.
 The writer of the series, Geng Jun, studied under Su Xi, Su Fa and Li Zhuan Yuan.
 There are general notes and demonstrations of the Shaolin stances for the entire series.
 There's also a nice short color section on students and Geng Jun's activities.
 The side-by-side Chinese and English make this a very useful text with clear instructions.

 THIS BOOK shows the entire Shaolin version of the famous Seven Star Mantis form "Insert Hammer".
 Form only.
+See some of the author's VCDs.

-SHAOLIN secret chronicles - SC 723
+SHAOLIN Secret Chronicles - SC 723

 Here is a book of essays on the art, history and practice of Shaolin Boxing.
 Many page, no illustrations except the famous mural.
 Topics historical and mundane.
 Principles of practice not only about empty handed but weapons work.
 All in simplified Chinese.